ywu1741/miniursi/HopperInstructions.md

 <code>1-3_0s_102qDE6NeWmyP6byVD2XIdN5hd</code>
 All that’s left is to execute the upload function once you are in Hopper:
 <code>$ python3 upload.py</code>
+**Note the section below does not yet work - command tries to identify a new randomly named directory, waiting for dev response**
 If there are individual videos that were not transferred due to not being in the correct original folder or some other issue, you can enter the following command to add that single video to the google drive:
 <code>gdown https://drive.google.com/uc?id=file_id -O output_directory</code>
 The file_id will be different for each video and can be found by looking at the video’s sharable link on Google Drive the same way you get a folder ID.
 The output_directory is where you want the video to end up.
 Make sure to cohesively store it in the folder structure you want to work with and to put the correct file name and type at the end of the command.
 So, if I wanted to name a file ‘Test.avi’ and store it in my downloads on my computer, I would write this at the end of the gdown command: